Bitcoin Dominance Chart: How To Read It When Trading Altcoins

 The above graphic compares Bitcoin's dominance and the total crypto market cap.
 Here, the ratio of Bitcoin dominance dropped dramatically in January 2018 – the same time the bull market reached its peak and the crypto market capitalization hit its then-all-time high.
 As the crypto market began to lose a bit of steam in March, Bitcoin dominance started climbing again.

 This makes Bitcoin dominance a useful analytical tool for investors to determine market sentiment when trading cryptocurrency.
 However, it should only be used within the context of market trends as a whole.
 For example, Bitcoin’s dominance was at a particularly low point in June 2022 – approximately 41%.
-Based on historic data, this might suggest an altcoin surge and a bull market.
+Based on historical data, this might suggest an altcoin surge and a bull market.

 However, June 2022 represented the lowest overall crypto market cap in more than 12 months.
 Bitcoin dominance was down due to investors running away from digital assets, not because they were buying other cryptocurrencies.